leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/README.md

 # Overview

-Here I'll share some information I gathered along the way while building my EFI for this 2017 laptop as well as some recommendations to get everything working as stable as possible.
+I'll share some information I gathered along the way while building my EFI for this 2017 laptop as well as some recommendations to get everything working as stable as possible.

 Right now I'm triple booting _Windows 11_, _macOS Sequoia_ and _CachyOS_ on a **single NVMe drive** and everything works perfectly fine.
 If you only want to install macOS, just keep reading.
 If you want to double or triple boot, first take a look at the [Triple boot setup guide](https://github.com/leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/blob/main/triple-boot.md), since it is important to first partition your drive the right way to avoid issues down the road.